 Whether for everyday use or taking your dog out on fun adventures, a dog leash is not a luxury but a must-have tool for any responsible dog owner.
 The right leash can enable both you and your pet to get the most out of your outings.

 Don't limit yourself to just one leash.
 If your normal routine with your dog is simple, then a standard leash may be all your need.
-If you love to take your dog on all your favorite adventures, then you might need two or more different styles of dog leashes to keep your dog safe.
+If you love to take your dog on all your favourite adventures, then you might need two or more different styles of dog leashes to keep your dog safe.